cloudprivacylabs/json2rdf/README.md

 ![Person](person-rdf.png)

-It should be noted that the structure of the output graph depends on both the JSON-LD context mappings and the structure of the JSON input file.
+As you can see, the structure of the output graph depends on both the JSON-LD context mappings and the structure of the JSON input file.
 A JSON object in the input file is represented as a node in the output graph, and a JSON property is represented as an edge (predicate).
 If the JSON object does not have an `@id`, then it is translated into a blank node.

 ## JSON/RDF Translation using a Layered JSON Schema

 Now let's see how the same thing can be done using a layered JSON schema.
-The Layered Schema Architecture provides the specifications and tooling for composing schema variants and ingesting data using these variants.
-When data is ingested, a labeled property graph (LPG) is constructed.
-This LPG is a self-describing data object that contains the values of the input document combined with the annotations and metadata specified in the schema variant.
+LSA tools create a labeled property graph (LPG) for an ingested JSON object.
+This LPG is a self-describing object in the sense that it contains the values of the input document combined with the annotations and metadata specified in the schema variant used to ingest it.
+We will use this LPG to produce the RDF output using the following annotations:

+  * `rdfPredicate`: Declares a JSON property as an RDF predicate (edge), with a mapping to a term.
+This is similar to mapping a JSON property using JSON-LD context.
+The difference here is that using a layered schema, we can explicitly declare that a JSON property should be translated as a predicate instead of a node.
+  * `rdfIRI`: Declares a JSON property as an RDF node, while also providing its IRI mapping.
+The IRI can be a fixed value, or it can be collected from another node in the input document (like, the `@id` property in our example.)
+  * `rdfType`: Defines the type of the literal, or the type of the node.
+  * `rdfLang`: Defined the language of a litaral.

 The following image illustrates the data ingestion process.

 ![Ingestion Pipeline](pipeline.png)